gkalocsai/metatrans/README.md

  - *T means that group T will decide how to translate this source part.
  - "format string" or 'format string' -> translates to the resolved format string.
  -  label or *label: you can give each element a label.
 E.g.: `name1:name COMMA name2:name >> name2 "," name1;`   <- This changes the sequence of the two names;
+ -  a call: you can use the previously mentioned elements to create a new compilation during the main compilation.
+E.g.:  `a(*b+"hello"+c)` means that the group 'a' has to compile the source which is built-up from the result elements inside the parentheses.
+The result elements from that  build the inner source (the parameter of the call)  are separated with '+'.
+No nested calls are allowed.
+See inner.s2t and inner.txt in the examples directory.

 ## More examples: